Vitalis Extraction Technology Granted Patent for Design of its Flow Control Valve

 KELOWNA, British Columbia, Dec.
 10, 2018

-Vitalis Extraction Technology, the leader in industrial-scale supercritical CO2 extraction equipment manufacturer serving the international cannabis industry, was just granted its first patent.
+Vitalis Extraction Technology, the leader in industrial-scale supercritical CO2 extraction equipment manufacturer, was just granted its first patent.
 The patent, number US10,143,937, protects the design of its cyclone separator and superfluid extraction system with a novel needle flow control valve.
 The novel needle valve allows the operator of the superfluid extraction system to manage the flow of CO2 running from the extraction vessel into the separator assembly and achieve process optimization for the best ratio of yield, quality, the quantity of solvent, and extraction time.

 James Seabrook, Chief Technology Officer and Co-Founder of Vitalis, said, "This patent exemplifies our dedication to ongoing innovation and producing equipment that exceeds the accepted standards and raises industry expectations when it comes to CO2 extraction technology.
 It underscores our commitment to providing our customers with the highest level of quality and workmanship.
 We look forward to continuing to our culture of innovation."